alexa-samples/skill-sample-nodejs-zero-to-hero/06/README.md

 ## Diff

+1. *skill.json*: we add reminders permission here but this file is not needed if you use AHS
 1. *lambda/custom/logic.js*: create this file to encapsulate birthday calculation logic (and reminder structure creation).
 Move moment-timezone require to this file
 2. *skill.json*: add permission to read/write reminders
 3. *lambda/custom/localisation.js*: add all messages related to reminders.
 Improve help message